 6. Spaying and neutering

-Spaying prevents female Chihuahuas from bearing the burden of an unplanned or unexpected pregnancy, whereas neutering makes male Chihuahuas calmer, less likely to engage in fights, or run away from home.
+Spaying prevents female Chihuahuas from bearing the burden of an unplanned or unexpected pregnancy, whereas neutering makes male Chihuahuas calmer and less likely to run away from home.

 7. Safety precautions